Find out about our Curriculum

 At Belmont we aim to create an inclusive learning and therapeutic community that is committed to ensuring pupils are safe, happy, enthusiastic and purposeful learners.
 We believe that every pupil must be provided with opportunities to develop socially, emotionally, academically to achieve the best they can achieve.
 On leaving school we want our pupils to have the social skills, education and confidence to thrive in the adult world.

-Belmont Curriculum Map 2022-2023
+Overview of Belmont Curriculum

 Context of the School